omarryhan/flask-stateless-auth/README.md

 Flask-Stateless-Auth needs 2 callbacks in order to function properly:

-- `token_loader`: should load a token given, a token and a token_type
+- `token_loader`: should load a token from your models given, a token and a token_type
-- `user_loader`: Should load a user given a token(token loaded from token loader)
+- `user_loader`: Should load a user from your models given a token(token loaded from token loader)

 Flask-Stateless-Auth also needs a StatlessAuthError error handler.
 The handler will receive an error with the following attributes: